secretstartups/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/index.html.md

 On this page, we will detail a unique approach developed by the [TRACOM Corporation](https://tracom.com/social-style-training/model#) called SOCIAL STYLES&reg; that can be used by Managers and Individual Contributors.
 It is a framework to improve interpersonal effectivess and [emotional intelligence](/handbook/people-group/learning-and-development/emotional-intelligence/) across remote teams at GitLab.
 As a Manager, you can be more effective in your relationships with other people if you learn to focus on their behavior in an objective fashion.
 SOCIAL STYLES is a structured approach for observing, understanding, and anticipating an individual's behavior.
 Managing in an all-remote company comes down to trust, communication, and [company-wide support of shared goals](https://about.gitlab.com/company/culture/all-remote/management/).
 Read this page to understand each one of your teammates unique SOCIAL STYLE.

 ## Copyright/Trademark Recognition Statement
 Used with permission of TRACOM Group.
 All rights reserved.
 SOCIAL STYLE is a service mark of TRACOM GROUP.
-The SOCIAL STYLE MODEL is a registered trademork of TRACOM Group.
+The SOCIAL STYLE MODEL is a registered trademark of TRACOM Group.
 The phrase SOCIAL STYLEs is required to be capaitalized when used due to copyright rules.

 ## Why we need SOCIAL STYLES